Boston University: Research

 In 2024, the university reported in $579.5M million in total research awards, and in fiscal year 2023 it ranked 16th in the U.S. among private institutions for all research and development expenditures.
 Funding sources included the National Science Foundation (NSF), the National Institutes of Health (NIH), the U.S. Department of Defense, the European Commission, the Susan G. Komen Foundation, and the federal Health Resources and Services Administration.
 The university's research enterprise encompasses dozens of fields, but its primary focus currently lies in seven areas: data science, engineering biology, global health, infectious diseases, neuroscience, photonics, and urban health.
+BU since 1976 has also offered Research in Science & Engineering (RISE), a competitive six-week summer program at Boston University for high school seniors, with an acceptance rate between its internship track and practicum track of about 3.9%.

 In 2017, BU received a $20 million grant over five years from the NSF in order to establish an Engineering Research Center (ERC).
 The ERC's goal is to bioengineer functional heart tissue.
 The director of the center is David Bishop, a professor of physics and computer and electrical engineering.

 In 2003, the National Institute of Allergy and Infectious Diseases awarded Boston University a grant to build one of two National Biocontainment Laboratories.
 The National Emerging Infectious Diseases Laboratories (NEIDL) was created to study emerging infectious diseases that pose a significant threat to public health.
 NEIDL has biosafety level 2, 3, and 4 (BSL-2, BSL-3, and BSL-4, respectively) labs that enable researchers to work safely with the pathogens.
 BSL-4 labs are the highest level of biosafety labs and work with diseases with a high risk of aerosol transmission.

+In addition to this laboratory-based infectious disease research, in 2021 the university launched the Center on Emerging Infectious Diseases (CEID) which focuses on public health and policy research addressing infectious disease preparedness and response.
+Led by founding director Dr. Nahid Bhadelia, CEID's work centers around the epidemiology, communication, public health, and policy drivers of emerging infectious diseases.
+In April 2025, CEID debuted its flagship program, the Biothreats Emergence, Analysis and Communications Network (BEACON), an open access, informal biothreats surveillance and program in partnership with the Hariri Institute for Computing and Data Sciences at Boston University and HealthMap at Boston Children’s Hospital.
+BEACON combines AI with a global network of infectious disease experts for more rapid analysis, reporting of, and response to emerging threats.
+Following the United States's withdrawal from the World Health Organization, several states' departments of public health have turned to BEACON as a trusted source of international information sharing.